Post: Measuring HR’s CSR Impact: Frequently Asked Questions

 Utilization is program participation rate — the percentage of eligible employees who engaged with the well-being offering.
 Health outcomes are absenteeism rate and healthcare claims per enrolled employee, measured against a non-enrolled control cohort.
 Productivity proxy is performance scores for participants versus non-participants in the same role category during the same period.

-McKinsey Global Institute research shows that well-being investments with clear utilization and outcome tracking outperform broad wellness spend that goes unmeasured.
+Research from the McKinsey Global Institute shows that well-being investments with clear utilization and outcome tracking outperform broad wellness spend that goes unmeasured.
 The financial linkage closes when you connect reduced absenteeism to recovered labor hours and lower healthcare costs — both line items the CFO recognizes.

 What DEI metrics actually demonstrate social impact rather than just compliance?